Generic Name: idarubicin (eye-da-ROO-bi-sin)

 - Bone marrow suppression caused by other medicines or radiation—Should not be used in patients with this condition, unless your doctor says it is okay.

 - Gout or

-- Kidney stones—Idarubicin may increase levels of a chemical called uric acid in the body, which can cause gout or kidney stones
+- Kidney stones—Idarubicin may increase levels of uric acid in the body, which can cause gout or kidney stones.

 - Kidney disease or

 Idarubicin is sometimes given together with certain other medicines.
 If you are receiving a combination of medicines, it is important that you receive each one at the proper time.
-If you are taking some of these medicines by mouth, ask your health care professional to help you plan a way to take them at the right times.
+If you are taking some of these medicines by mouth, ask your doctor to help you plan a way to take them at the right times.

 While you are receiving idarubicin, your doctor may want you to drink extra fluids so that you will pass more urine.
 This will help prevent kidney problems and keep your kidneys working well.

 Idarubicin often causes nausea and vomiting.
 However, it is very important that you continue to receive it, even if you begin to feel ill.
-Ask your health care professional for ways to lessen these effects.
+Ask your doctor for ways to lessen these effects.

-It is very important that your doctor check your progress at regular visits to make sure that idarubicin is working properly and to check for unwanted effects.
+It is very important that your doctor check you closely to make sure that idarubicin is working properly.
+Blood and urine tests may be needed to check for unwanted effects.